Senior Research Director

 Read about how black-owned businesses have been getting more publicity and customers since our recent civil unrest following the George Floyd protests in this article from Fortune.
 Ashleigh Williams told Fortune, “Brands are finally starting to realize the importance of investing in understanding Black people and other minorities with them.” https://fortune.com/2020/08/09/black-owned-businesses-food-industry-investors/

-It’s Black History Month!
-And, C+R and its CultureBeat® team are very excited about what we have to share with you to celebrate Black History Month —from articles shining the spotlight on the celebratory nature and resiliency of the Black community, to the Black Family, and specifically the role of the Black Father.
+C+R and its CultureBeat® team are very excited about what we shared during Black History Month —from articles shining the spotlight on the celebratory nature and resiliency of the Black community, to the Black Family, and specifically the role of the Black Father, written by Chris Robinson.

-Additionally, we’re hosting another live consumer panel with Black consumers, moderated by Ashleigh Williams.
-Join us so you can hear directly from them about where they feel things are now and whether they believe that brands support them.
-We will reconnect with our panelists from two of our most sought-after live discussions, “Amplifying the Voice of the Black Consumer.”
-REGISTER NOW!
+Additionally, we recently hosting another live consumer panel with Black consumers, moderated by Ashleigh Williams.
+The recording is now available to watch!
+Hear directly from Black consumers and learn about where they feel things are now and whether they believe that brands support them.
+We reconnected with our panelists from two of our most sought-after live discussions, “Amplifying the Voice of the Black Consumer.”
+WATCH NOW!

 During this moderated conversation, you’ll learn about Black consumers’: